jimshadrick/django-base-ex/README.md

 ## Additional Information

-- The project uses Sqlite for the backend while in development mode.
+- The project uses a local PostgreSQL database by default with the connection string stored in `.env`.
-- The project uses PostgreSQL when it is deployed to a hosted environment.
-- Secrets are managed unless working in a development environment where they are stored in the `.env` file.

 ## License